JetBrains/kotlin-web-site/pages/docs/tutorials/native/apple-framework.md

 ## Using the Code from Swift

-The Framework that we compiled with Kotlin/Native has helper attributes to make it easier to with it from Swift.
+The framework that we compiled with Kotlin/Native has helper attributes to make it easier to with it from Swift.
 Let's convert the previous Objective-C example into Swift.
 As a result, we'll have the following code in `main.swift`: